lineCode/ULIS/CodingRules.md

 Don't allocate from an inline function in a header and delete in a destructor implemented in a source either.
 Avoid using threads and std members as part of the public API.
 Use the private implementation idiom if needed.
-Not respecting this guideling might lead to bugs that are hard to spot, so keep that in mind.
+Not respecting this guideline might lead to bugs that are hard to spot, so keep that in mind.

 ### SIMD Optimization
 - If you wish to implement an optimized version of an algorithm, always make sure that a generic non optimized version is available first.